DonDawsy/eve-apm-preview/README.md

 ## What is EVE-APM Preview?

-EVE-APM Preview creates small thumbnail previews of all your EVE Online client windows, making it easy to monitor and switch between multiple characters at a glance.
-Whether you're multiboxing, managing an alt fleet, or just keeping an eye on multiple characters, this tool streamlines your workflow.
+EVE-APM Preview creates small thumbnail previews of all your EVE Online client windows, making it easy to monitor and switch between multiple characters at a glance using clicks or hotkeys.
+Heavily inspired by the original EVE-O Preview and related tools, with fresh new features and configuration options.

 ## What EVE-APM Preview Isn't